harlanhaskins/Pollaroid/documentation/api/API.md

 ## POST `/api/login`

-BiPoller uses BCrypt to hash and salt passwords, and stores the hashed and salted passwords in the database.
-On `/api/login`, BiPoller will return a JSON object with the following keys.
+Pollaroid uses BCrypt to hash and salt passwords, and stores the hashed and salted passwords in the database.
+On `/api/login`, Pollaroid will return a JSON object with the following keys.

 | Key | Type | Description |
 | --- | ---- | ----------- |